Cultural appropriation: Cultural evolution

-In 2018, conservative columnist Jonah Goldberg described cultural appropriation as a positive thing and dismissed opposition to it as a product of some people's desire to be offended.

 Legal professor Mike Rappaport writes that "there is so much wrong with the idea [of cultural appropriation] that it is hard to know where to start."
 He contests the notion that people have a special claim to cultural practices historically developed in the territories in which they live, and writes that the concept of cultural appropriation is "inconsistent with the cultural development and enrichment that a free society promotes".